-CBT Tool and Guidelines PBT Equivalent and Guidelines Reference Sheet same as CBT Assignment in iTester: not assigned prior to testing; available to all students During Testing: Available for grades 5-8 mathematics only.
-The reference sheet provides conversions for units of measurement (e.g., 1 mile = 5280 feet) and geometric formulas (e.g., for parallelograms, A = bh).
-There is a separate reference sheet for each grade which includes information appropriate for that grade.
-Students can use the information in the reference sheet to help answer some test questions. • Materials: Test Administrator provides printed reference sheets to students taking grades 5-8 mathematics tests.
-The reference sheet provides conversions for units of measurement (e.g., 1 mile = 5280 feet) and geometric formulas (e.g., for parallelograms, A = bh).
-There is a separate reference sheet for each grade which includes information appropriate for that grade.
-During Testing: Students can use the information in the mathematics reference sheet to help answer some test questions.
-Ruler/Protractor same as CBT Assignment in iTester: not assigned prior to testing; available to all students During Testing: Embedded rulers and protractors are available to students taking certain mathematics tests.
-See the TAM for more information on the tools available for each grade.
-Materials: Test Administrator provides students with paper rulers and protractors for the appropriate grades/sections.
-See the TAM for more information on the tools available for each grade.
-During Testing: Students use rulers and/or protractors to help answer questions on the mathematics tests.
-Sketch Tool (Not available on constructed response items) see Blank Scratch Paper Assignment in iTester: not assigned prior to testing; available to all students During Testing: The Sketch tool can be used to sketch, highlight, or underline text on the screen.
+CBT Tool and Guidelines PBT Equivalent and Guidelines Reference Sheet same as CBT Assignment in iTester: not assigned prior to testing; available to all students During Testing: Available for grade 11 science (English) and grades 5, 8, and 11 (Spanish) only.
+The reference sheet contains the Periodic Table for grade 11 science tests.
+An additional reference sheet for grades 5, 8, and 11 Spanish language science tests contains grade-appropriate Spanish-English glossaries of science terms.
+Students can use the information in the reference sheet to help answer some test questions.
+Materials: Test Administrator provides printed reference sheets to students taking grade 11 English language science tests or grade 5, 8, or 11 Spanish language science tests.
+The reference sheet provides a periodic table for students taking grade 11 tests.
+Additional printed reference sheets containing gradeappropriate Spanish-English glossaries of science terms are provided to students taking Spanish language science tests.
+During Testing: Students can use the information in the reference sheet to help answer some test questions.
+Sketch Tool (Not available on constructed response items) Before Testing: • Assignment in iTester: not assigned prior to testing; available to all students see Blank Scratch Paper During Testing: The Sketch tool can be used to sketch, highlight, or underline text on the screen.
 This tool will only appear on items that do not have a sketchpad widget or rich text editor response option.
-Text Highlight Highlighter Assignment in iTester: not assigned prior to testing; available to all students Before Testing: Materials: Test Administrator provides student with highlighter(s).
-During Testing: The Text Highlight tool can be used to select text and highlight the selection.
+Text Highlight Highlighter Before Testing: Assignment in iTester: not assigned prior to testing; available to all students Before Testing: During Testing: The Text Highlight tool can be used to select text and highlight the selection.
 During Testing: The student highlights text as needed to recall and/or emphasize.

-CBT Tool and Guidelines PBT Equivalent and Guidelines Zoom View (magnifier) Magnification/Enlargement Device Assignment in iTester: not assigned prior to testing; available to all students During Testing: Students can magnify the entire screen in four increments: 100%, 150%, 200%, and 300%.
-Before Testing: • Materials: Test Administrator provides student with magnification/enlargement device.
+CBT Tool and Guidelines PBT Equivalent and Guidelines Zoom View (magnifier) Magnification/Enlargement Device Before Testing: Before Testing: During Testing: Students can magnify the entire screen in four increments: 100%, 150%, 200%, and 300%.
 During Testing: The student uses external magnification or enlargement devices to increase the font or graphic size (e.g., projector, CCTV, eye-glass mounted or hand-held magnifiers, electronic magnification systems, etc.).